Ephibbs/stackdb/README.md

 Changes are saved to a buffered WAL in memory and synced to disk on an interval or when there are many changes.
 Snapshots are also saved periodically at a less frequent interval.
 This allows the db to restart and recover data on failures.
 I assign a durable variable a sequence id to link snapshots with WAL logs and recover using both.
 4. The API creates CRUD endpoints for each of the models.
+5. Synchronous endpoints to use threadpool instead of coroutines which offer little benefit in cpu intensive in memory tasks

 ### Limitations & Future Work